bettausrosen/bettausrosen/README.md

 - ⚡ Hi, I’m @bettausrosen
 - 💫 I’m interested in Music and Traveling
-- 💻 I’m currently learning Java and C++
+- 💻 I’m currently learning Java, Discord.js and C++
 - 📫 You can reach me on Discord: bettausrosen#7630

 <!---